KOTORCommunityPatches/K1_Community_Patch/README.md

 * Two Twi'lek Czerka Liaison Officers on Kashyyyk didn't respond well to interruption (Reported by Salk) [ISSUE #23](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/23)
 * Vandar had some stunt animation issues in one of the final cutscenes due to a bad supermodel reference [ISSUE #178](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/178)
 * War Droid texture variants didn't properly display the blaster texture (Reported by Sith Holocron) [ISSUE #46](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/46)
+* When boarding the Star Forge, the Jedi strike team can be seen only running to the edge of the screen in widescreen resolutions [ISSUE #173](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/173)
 * Zhar doesn't properly face the player in the post-montage conversation [ISSUE #83](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/83)
 * A stray blaster appears in the middle of a hallway in the Sith Base on Taris (Reported by Salk)
 * Helena wears Jedi robes instead of regular clothes